 - (v) Considering various factors including admission of the Company to debt resolution process under the Code with effect from May 15, 2018 and pursuant to the commencement of Corporate Insolvency Resolution Process (CIRP) of the Company under the Code, there are various claims submitted by the operational creditors, the financial creditors, employees and other creditors.
 The Overall obligations and liabilities including obligation for interest on loans and the principal rupee amount in respect of loans including foreign currency denominated loans shall be determined during the CIRP. - (vi) Consequent to the investigations by an investigative agency (CBI) in relation to the entire telecom sector in India, certain preliminary charges were framed by a Trial Court in October, 2011 against a Director and the Company.
 The Special CBI Judge vide judgement dated December 21, 2017 has acquitted the persons so named.
 CBI has filed an appeal before the Hon'ble Delhi High Court challenging the said Trial Court order.
 These proceedings have no impact on the business, operations, and/ or licenses of the Company and, even more so, are not connected in any manner to any other group companies. - (vii) The Company has been served with copies of writ petitions filed by Mr. Punit Garg and certain others, being directors of the Company, its holding company and its fellow subsidiary before the Hon'ble High Court of Delhi, challenging the provisions of the RBI Master Directions on Frauds- Classification and Reporting by commercial banks and select FIs bearing No. RBI/ DBS/ 2016-17/ 28 DBS.
 CO.
 CFMC.
 BC.
-No. 1/ 23.04.001/ 2016-17 dated July 1, 2016 ("Circular") and the declaration by certain banks classifying the loan accounts of the Company, Reliance Communications Limited ("RCOM") and Reliance Infratel Limited ("RITL") being fraudulent in terms of the Circular.
+No. 1/ 23.04.001/ 2016-17 dated July 1, 2016 ("Circular") and the declaration by certain banks classifying the loan accounts of the Company, Reliance Communications Limited ("RCOM") and Reliance Infratel Limited ("RITL") (RITL's implementation of resolution plan has been completed and RITL has ceased to be a fellow subsidiary of the Company w.e.f.
+December 22, 2022) being fraudulent in terms of the Circular.